ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/repo-wiki.md

-# sdAIgen Repository Overview
+# ScarySingleDocs Repository Overview

 ## Project Overview

-The sdAIgen project is a comprehensive Stable Diffusion WebUI notebook designed to run on Google Colab and Kaggle platforms.
+The ScarySingleDocs project is a comprehensive Stable Diffusion WebUI notebook designed to run on Google Colab and Kaggle platforms.
 Here are the key features and components:

 ### 🌟 Main Features
 - **Multiplatform notebook**: Google Colab, Kaggle.